birkenfeld/advent18/README.md

 These are Rust-language solutions for the [coding-challenge advent calendar](http://adventofcode.com/2018).
-You'll need Rust (nightly until the 2018 edition is stable) and Cargo to run.
+You'll need stable Rust 1.31 and Cargo to run.

 I've tried to make the solutions small and somewhat optimized for speed (so far, no solution takes more than about a second on an up-to-date machine).
 Inputs